adrianlarion/useful-sed/README.md

 ------

-#### This is awkward but
+# BUY ME A COFFEE
-* I love teaching others.
+I love teaching others.
 Time is limited but donations will allow me to to help the community more. **How useful was this to you?** If it was I would be humbly grateful for your donation.:pray:

-* [paypal.me/adrianscheff](https://www.paypal.com/paypalme/adrianscheff) |  [patreon.com/adrianscheff](https://www.patreon.com/adrianscheff) | bitcoin (1NrkpsgbmmLDoDcvAvsGEMGEQhvvtw36x1) - **are some ways to help me help you better.**
+[paypal.me/adrianscheff](https://www.paypal.com/paypalme/adrianscheff) |  [patreon.com/adrianscheff](https://www.patreon.com/adrianscheff) | bitcoin (1NrkpsgbmmLDoDcvAvsGEMGEQhvvtw36x1) - **are some ways to help me help you better.**

 Thank you!
 May you be rich as Crassus and happy as Buddha! :)

 ------
-#### Credits and links
+# Credits and links
-* I've learned sed from the manual and various internet links.
+I've learned sed from the manual and various internet links.
 Here are some of them:<br>
 http://sed.sourceforge.net/sed1line.txt<br>
 https://www.grymoire.com/Unix/Sed.html<br>
 `info sed` and `man sed`<br>